elixir-cloud-aai/cookiecutter-python/README.md

 - `CODECOV_TOKEN`: The token for the codecov.io account.
 - `AUTO_UPDATE_GITHUB_TOKEN`: The token for the create a PR to update the template.

+## Disclamer

+Some of the links and images have been hardcoded with ELIXIR Cloud & AAI's assests in the documentation, please update them manually if need. **Only `README.md` and `images/` dir need to be changed.**

 ## Contributing

 This project is a community effort and lives off _your_ contributions, be it in